paypal-examples/v6-web-sdk-sample-integration/client/components/idealPayments/html/README.md

 ### iDEAL not eligible

 - Verify `testBuyerCountry` is set to "NL"
-- Check that iDEAL is enabled in PayPal account settings
+- Check that iDEAL is enabled for the merchant in PayPal account settings

 ### Validation fails